rookiereumb-flame/BotStatus/replit.md

 - `!purgebad [limit]` - Delete bad messages from channel (Admin only)
 - Smart error handling: Typos show suggestions (private to user)

-**Automatic Message Monitoring (When Automod Enabled):**
+**Automatic Message Monitoring:**
-- Language Guardian scans all non-command messages for blacklisted words
+- **LGBL (Language Guardian Blacklist Library)**: Scans all non-command messages for blacklisted words with automatic translation and strike system
+  - Enable/disable with `/enable-lgbl` and `/disable-lgbl`
   - Multi-language support (translates to English automatically)
   - Works on any server prefix (default `!` or custom prefixes)
   - 3 strikes system with configurable timeout
   - Optional moderation log channel
+- **Automod**: Traditional translation-based content filtering
   - Enable/disable with `/enable-automod` and `/disable-automod`
+  - Works on prefix commands only
+  - Logs all violations

 ## Configuration
 - Bot token stored in DISCORD_BOT_TOKEN environment variable